DomGambarini/first-milestone-project/README.md

 To access the code to this project there are two options: **Cloning** and **Forking**.

-Cloning: code will be linked to your repo and any pushes they make will come to the original developer for approval.
+Cloning: code will be linked to your repo and any pushes you make will go to the original developer for approval.

 ##### Here is how to clone code: